GrantCuster/garden/content/posts/2024-09-02-19-57-44-Artisty-and-AI-the-Model-Makers.md

 And the idea of curating a dataset to define a model, does have some nice analogies - it feels like breeding grape varieties for wine or something.
 Where your intelligence about adding just a hint of this edgy data to balance out a mostly sophisticated set - and then a tasting with notes like 'a hint of this subreddit'.

 But in that example what is it you actually do with the model?
 Maaaybe it's a chatbot?
-No I think better if it's language then it's some sort of interactive storytelling - in which case the big thing it would need to be is distilled - so that you could see it's value immediately because the potentiol for slop is so high...
+No I think better if it's language then it's some sort of interactive storytelling - in which case the big thing it would need to be is distilled - so that you could see it's value immediately because the potential for slop is so high...

 So it's fun to think about but gets very fuzzy.